Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-assurance/README.md

 ### Dart

-When using Flutter, registering AEPAssurance with Mobile Core should be done in native code which is shown under the Android and iOS tabs.
+When using Flutter, register AEP Assurance with Mobile Core in native code as shown on the Android and iOS tabs.

 {% endtab %}

 {% tab title="Cordova" %}

 ### Cordova

-When using Cordova, registering AEPAssurance with Mobile Core must be done in native code which is shown under the Android and iOS tabs.
+When using Cordova, register AEP Assurance with Mobile Core in native code as shown on the Android and iOS tabs.
 {% endtab %}

 {% tab title="Unity" %}